flexkube/docker-registry-proxy/README.md

 Test your own registry caching and authentication the same way; you don't need `docker login`, or `.docker/config.json` anymore.

-### Gotchas
+## Gotchas

-- If you authenticate to a private registry and pull through the proxy, those images will be served to any client that can reach the proxy, even without authentication. *beware*
+* If you authenticate to a private registry and pull through the proxy, those images will be served to any client that can reach the proxy, even without authentication. *beware*
-- Repeat, this will make your private images very public if you're not careful.
+ Repeat, this will make your private images very public if you're not careful.
-- **Currently you cannot push images while using the proxy** which is a shame.
+* **Currently you cannot push images while using the proxy** which is a shame.
 PRs welcome.
-- Setting this on Linux is relatively easy.
+* Setting this on Linux is relatively easy.
 On Mac and Windows the CA-certificate part will be very different but should work in principle.

-#### Why not use Docker's own registry, which has a mirror feature?
+### Why not use Docker's own registry, which has a mirror feature?

 Yes, Docker offers [Registry as a pull through cache](https://docs.docker.com/registry/recipes/mirror/), *unfortunately* it only covers the DockerHub case.
 It won't cache images from `quay.io`, `k8s.gcr.io`, `gcr.io`, or any such, including any private registries.

-That means that your shiny new Kubernetes cluster is now a bandwidth hog, since every image will be pulled from the Internet on every Node it runs on, with no reuse.

 This is due to the way the Docker "client" implements `--registry-mirror`, it only ever contacts mirrors for images with no repository reference (eg, from DockerHub).
 When a repository is specified `dockerd` goes directly there, via HTTPS (and also via HTTP if included in a `--insecure-registry` list), thus completely ignoring the configured mirror.

-#### Docker itself should provide this.
+### Docker itself should provide this

 Yeah.
 Docker Inc should do it.
 So should NPM, Inc. Wonder why they don't. 😼

-### TODO:
+## TODO

-- Allow using multiple credentials for DockerHub; this is possible since the `/token` request includes the wanted repo as a query string parameter.
+* Allow using multiple credentials for DockerHub; this is possible since the `/token` request includes the wanted repo as a query string parameter.
-- Test and make auth work with quay.io, unfortunately I don't have access to it (_hint, hint, quay_)
+* Test and make auth work with quay.io, unfortunately I don't have access to it (_hint, hint, quay_)
-- Hide the mitmproxy building code under a Docker build ARG.
+* Hide the mitmproxy building code under a Docker build ARG.
-- I hope that in the future this can also be used as a "Developer Office" proxy, where many developers on a fast local network share a proxy for bandwidth and speed savings; work is ongoing in this direction.
+* I hope that in the future this can also be used as a "Developer Office" proxy, where many developers on a fast local network share a proxy for bandwidth and speed savings; work is ongoing in this direction.

+## Note about original work

+This project is based on the original work at https://github.com/rpardini/docker-registry-proxy

+This version fixes some issues (e.g. support for Google Cloud Registry) and adds some features (e.g. custom cache size).